Yash-0223/Zomato-Restaurants-Business-Analysis/README.md

 ##  <img src=https://user-images.githubusercontent.com/106439762/178428775-03d67679-9aa4-4b08-91e9-6eb6ed8faf66.gif  width="48" height="48"> Analysis

-    o       Analysed the relationship between the number of Job Openings and the Size of the companies.
+    o       Analysed the number of Restaurants listed on Zomato in each Location in Bangalore.

-    o	Explored the trends for the different job profiles and the number of job openings available for them.
+    o	Found out the Most Expensive and the Cheapest Restaurants in each location in Bangalore.

-    o	Analysed the percentage of total jobs available for diffrent Standards of Experiences.
+    o	Analysed the Restaurants based on their Food Ratings and Delivery Ratings.

-    o	Analysed the top skills based on number of jobs available for them.
+    o	Analysed the Locations based on their Ratings of the Restaurants.

-    o	Analysed the number of jobs present in different locations.
+    o	Analysed the Restaurants based on the Cuisines they Serve.

-    o	Found out the Top 10 companies based on the number of jobs present in them.
+    o	Found out the Most Expensive and the Cheapest Restaurants that serve a particular Cuisine in Bangalore.

 ##  <img src=https://user-images.githubusercontent.com/106439762/178803205-47a08ce7-2187-4f96-b301-a2b68690619a.gif width="48" height="48" > Prior Knowledge